nicholaswilde/frame-fi/README.md

 ```shell
 pio run --target upload
 ```
+- **Reboot the Device:** Unplug the dongle from your computer and plug it back in to reboot it.

-**Wi-Fi Credentials:** Connect to `AutoConnectAP-Frame-Fi` access point and enter WiFi credentials.
+- **Wi-Fi Credentials:** Connect to `AutoConnectAP-Frame-Fi` access point and enter WiFi credentials.
 If the captive portal does not open automatically, navigate to http://192.168.4.1 in your web browser to configure Wi-Fi.

-**Digital Picture Frame:** Plug in dongle to digital picture frame.
+- **Digital Picture Frame:** Plug in dongle to digital picture frame.

-**Mode Switching:** A button or API call switches between FTP and USB Mass Storage modes.
+- **Mode Switching:** A button or API call switches between FTP and USB Mass Storage modes.

 ```sh
 curl -X POST http://<DEVICE_IP>/ftp